FeernandoOFF/obsidian-garden/src/site/notes/Zettelkasten/Clean Architecture.md

 - Lack of Clarity and Documentation

 All of these points are common issues that appear in a software project.

+> [!quote] Quote
+> It is good to know **clean architecture principles** but it is better to use them wisely otherwise your solution can become overcomplicated with too many unnecessary abstractions and interfaces.

 ## When to choose Clean Architecture
 First I'd recommend to define the type of software that you're working on.
 I'd suggest reading [Five worlds post](https://www.joelonsoftware.com/2002/05/06/five-worlds/)